Find out more about the ARU Certificate for Professional Development (ARUCPD) with our FAQs.

 You'll be invited to sign up when you start your degree.
 The sign ups for ARUCPD usually open at the start of each trimester so you can join at 3 points throughout an academic year; in September for trimester 1, December/January for trimester 2 and April/May for trimester 3.

 Yes – but do not worry!
 ARUCPD assessments do not concentrate on long pieces of academic work – they concentrate on you, your skills development, practical experience and reflection.
 You'll engage in negotiation or pitching sessions, create personal development plans, present your business ideas, run projects or social media campaigns and reflect on your learning.
 In fact, some students think that assessments are the best part of ARUCPD!

 You need to complete four modules throughout your degree to graduate with a 60-credit ARU Certificate of Professional Development awarded in addition to your degree course.

 ARUCPD is an opportunity, not a requirement.
 So you don’t have to do all four modules, and can take as many or as few as you would like.

 No, you don't.
 If you want to only take 1 module, a couple or none at all, the choice is yours.

-Our Student Engagement team are here to help you through your ARUCPD journey.
-You will meet them at Welcome and find out more about ARUCPD then.
+Our Student Engagement team are here to help you through your ARUCPD journey, offering drop in sessions, events and other engagement opportunities.
+You'll meet them at Welcome and find out more about ARUCPD then.